darnley/ExcelConverter/README.md

 ## Usage

 Use the method `Converter.ExcelConverter.Services.ConvertExcelToDictionary()`.
-It receives an `Stream` that must contains the Excel file.
+It receives a `Stream` that must contains the Microsoft Excel file (XLSX).

 ```csharp
 using (var stream = System.IO.File.Open("C:/file.xlsx", FileMode.Open, FileAccess.Read))